 Photographs from different periods of the chateau’s history

 From around 1950 the chateau was taken over by a company which used it as a holiday camp for children suffering from ill health.
 It had enough space for 200 children and provided fresh air, a well landscaped playground and healthy food.
 There was even a small football pitch and the fountain pictured below was converted into a swimming pool.

 After 1970 it was used for outdoor activities and sport holidays for children, and became well known.

 In the 90’s the the owners began to search for investors, hoping to turn the chateau into a luxury hotel.
 But the rising costs of maintenance and refurbishment meant that the plans failed and it was abandoned in 1991.

-It is now in a heavy state of disrepair, structurally dangerous and despite several offers, the owners refuse to sell it.
+It was in a heavy state of disrepair, structurally dangerous and despite several offers, the owners refused to sell it.
 Looking around, the floors were in a sorry state, and many a time I was treading on a very thin surface with a fair drop below me.

 It has suffered heavily from vandalism.
 In 2013, the owners formally applied for licence to demolish this heritage castle.
 A true crime; I see this a lot.. but for this place in particular I wish it had a different outcome.
 It was eventually demolished in December of 2017.